LD4/entity_metadata_management/docs/spec/api/0.1/recommendations_for_activity_streams.md

 <a id="entry-point-url" class="anchor-definition">
 __url__

-Reference:  [first][org-w3c-activitystreams-property-url] property definition {:.reference}
+Reference: [url][org-w3c-activitystreams-property-url] property definition {:.reference}

-The url property identifies one or more links to representations of the _Entity Metadata Collection_{:.term}
+The _Entry Point_{:.term} _MAY_{:.strong_term} have a `url` property providing one or more links to representations of the _Entity Metadata Collection_{:.term}.
+If there are multiple links then the value of the `url` property will be an array.

-The _Entry Point_{:.term} _MAY_{:.strong_term} have one or more URLs listed.
-If there are multiple URLs, the value of the url property will be an array.
-A common value for the url property is a link to the full download for the collection.
+A common use of the `url` property is a link to the full download for the collection.

 ```json-doc
 { "url": "https://my.authority/2021-01-01/full_download" }